 - Frozen evaporator coil — This is a common issue in air handlers.
 If the evaporator coil is frozen, you likely have blocked air filters or low refrigerant levels.
 Frozen coils can cause you to experience a lack of cooling.

-- Loose fan belt — If you hear loud squealing noises coming from your air handling unit, or notice the smell of burning rubber, the fan belt is likely loose.
+- Loose fan belt — If you hear loud squealing noises coming from your air handling unit, or notice the smell of burning rubber, the fan belt is likely to lose.
 We can easily fix this problem by replacing the fan belt.

 - Leaking refrigerant — Do you hear hissing sounds coming from the air handler?
 It might be leaking refrigerant.
 In addition to driving up your utility bill, leaking refrigerant can also turn into a health hazard.
-Our Manchester AC repair experts will fix the leak and recharge your system with the appropriate level of refrigerant.
+Our air handler Manchester experts will fix the leak and recharge your system with the appropriate level of refrigerant.

 What’s Inside the Air Handler?